Bench-amblee/solar_power_prediction_model/README.md

 - **Random Forest Model:** Adding all eight features gave us a model that was much more accurate, with a Mean Absolute Error around $1.
 This was the model that was used to determine the final ticket price for the resort.
 After cross validating the two models, this one produced more consistent results and a lower MAE.

 While creating this price model, I also discovered that Big Mountain Resort could save more on operations costs by closing a certain number of runs each day.
-As seen by this chart:
+As seen by this chart

 ![closedRuns](/Images/BMR_closedRuns.png)